 This repository contains examples and best practices for building Ansible Playbooks for Azure.

 - Azure Account.
-If you don't have it, get a free one.
+If you don't have one, get a free one.

 To authenticate with Azure, generate service principal and expose them as environment variables or store them as a file.